Frequently Asked Questions

 What is this Grant Funding About?

 We understand that one of the most common barriers noncustodial parties face is the cost associated with seeing their children.
-As a grant recipient, Parenting Time, Inc. is able to offer a set number of supervised visits at no-cost to qualifying low-income families.
+As a grant recipient, Parenting Time, Inc. was able to offer a set number of supervised visits at no-cost to qualifying low-income families.
+Unfortunately, this program ended in El Dorado county March of 2021.
+It is our goal to offer no-cost services again in the future, when we can secure enough funding to do so.
+In the meantime we will continue to keep our costs down as much as possible for our community.

 For more information, please visit: